lowlighter/mizu/@mizu/http/README.md

 ### `.swap[boolean]`

 Consume body using [`response.text()`](https://developer.mozilla.org/docs/Web/API/Response/text) and set target's [`outerHTML`](https://developer.mozilla.org/docs/Web/API/Element/outerHTML).
-This modifier takes precedence over the `.consume` modifier and makes it effectless, although if `.consume[text]` is set, swapped content will be escaped.Any non-directive HTML attributes on the target will be applied to the swapped content elements.
+This modifier takes precedence over the `.consume` modifier and makes it effectless, although if `.consume[text]` is set, swapped content will be escaped.

+Any non-directive HTML attributes on the target will be applied to the swapped content elements.